-The frequency with which coupon payments are made to ETBS holders.

-TRUSTEE

-A financial organisation that has been given fiduciary powers to ensure obligation of the bond contract is met between the ETBS issuer and the ETBS holder.
+The frequency of the coupon payments are to ETBS holders.
+TRUSTEE A financial organisation that has been given fiduciary powers to ensure obligation of the bond contract is met between the ETBS issuer and the ETBS holder.
 They act in the interest of the ETBS holder.

-GUARANTOR

-The government, commercial or holding company that will act as a guarantor for the ETBS issuer in case of a default.
+GUARANTOR The government, commercial or holding company that will act as a guarantor for the ETBS issuer in case of a default.

-WHAT ARE THE FACTORS THAT DETERMINE THE PRICE OF AN ETBS?

-Price and Yield

-ETBS pricing and yield are primarily determined by the demand and supply in the marketplace.
+Price and Yield ETBS pricing and yield are primarily determined by the demand and supply in the marketplace.
 Investors want as high a yield or return for their investment as they can get, thus when ETBS prices are low, investors are willing to pay less for an ETBS and therefore getting a better yield.
-In contrast, a high ETBS price would mean returns are lower, as coupon payments for an ETBS are generally fixed to the principal value of the bond and/or sukuk.
+In contrast, a high price would mean returns are lower, as coupon payments for an ETBS are generally fixed to the face value of the bond and/or sukuk.
+Interest Rates When interest rates change, ETBS prices change in response.

-Interest Rates

-When interest rates change, ETBS prices change in response.
 This sensitivity to interest rates is one of the key influences on ETBS prices.
 Supposing the average interest rate available to investors goes up, the ETBS' current yield will become a less attractive investment.
 This would result in investor demand falling off, causing a decline in the ETBS price; until the point where the yield becomes competitive with prevailing rates.
 The reverse occurs if interest rates go down.

-Risk

-Investors must consider the credit risk of the issuing entity before investing in its ETBS.
-Essentially, credit risk is the likelihood that the issuing entity will or will not be able to repay principal amount and its interest elements at maturity.
+Risk Investors must consider the credit risk of the issuing entity before investing in its ETBS.
+Essentially, credit risk is the likelihood that the issuing entity will or will not be able to repay the principal amount and its interest elements at maturity.
 This particularly applies to corporate ETBS, because corporations have more risk than most governments.

-ETBS are evaluated and rated by several agencies, including Malaysian Rating Corporation Berhad (MARC) or Ratings Agency Malaysia Berhad (RAM) for Malaysia while Moody's and Standard & Poor's for international rating.
+ETBS are evaluated and rated by several agencies, including Malaysian Rating Corporation Berhad (MARC) or Ratings Agency Malaysia Berhad (RAM) for Malaysia rating while Moody's and Standard & Poor's for international rating.
 A top rating (AAA) means the ETBS carries the least credit risk.
 If a company's rating is downgraded, the ETBS will normally fall in price because investors won't pay as much for them.

-Maturity

-The future is always less certain than the present.
+Maturity The future is always less certain than the present.
 In the financial world, uncertainty translates into risk.
 Consequently, ETBS with long maturities have somewhat more risk and tend to be priced lower (or have higher yields).
 As these ETBS eventually start to approach their maturity date, their prices start to get close to the par value.
-That's because investors know they will soon be getting their money, and little credit risk remains.
+That's because investors know they will soon be getting their money, with little credit risk remains.

-WHAT ARE THE MINIMUM INVESTMENT UNITS?

 ETBS are traded in minimum board lot size of 10 units per lot size.
 Given the principal price of RM100.00 per unit, each board lot will cost RM1,000, excluding transaction costs.

-Credit risk

-This risk arises if the ETBS issuer is unable to pay the coupon payment on the coupon date or the principal amount to the lender at maturity.
-Government bonds and/or sukuk are backed by the central government, thus deemed to have a low credit risk.

-Market risk

-This is the risk of price fluctuations and is impacted by the demand and supply in the market.

-Interest rate risk

-Valuation of the ETBS may be affected by the changes in interest rates e.g. if the interest rate rises, ETBS prices will fall as investors may relocate their investment to capture a rise in interest rates available in other instruments, for example, in bank deposit.

-WHAT ARE MY CONSIDERATIONS BEFORE INVESTING IN ETBS?